swimos/swim/README.md

 Swim implements a complete, self-contained, distributed application stack in an embeddable software library.
-To develop server-side Swim apps, add the `swim-loader` library to your Java project.
-To write a JavaScript client application, install the `@swim/core` library from npm.
+To develop server-side Swim apps, add the `swim-server` library to your Java project.
+To write a JavaScript client application, install the `@swim/mesh` library from npm.
 To build a web application, npm install the `@swim/ui` and `@swim/ux` libraries.

 Visit [swim.dev](https://swim.dev) to learn more.